Maxxwell69/onchainlotto/DEPLOYMENT.md

 1. Create GitHub repo
 2. Push code
 3. Deploy on Railway
-4. Share your lottery URL!
+4. Share your drawing URL!

-**Good luck with your LOTTO AF lottery! 🎱🚀**
+**Good luck with your LOTTO AF drawing! 🎱🚀**